docsforadobe/premiere-plugin-guide/docs/universals/pixel-formats-and-color-spaces.rst

 For high-bit depth support, the 32f formats are the recommended route, rather than the 16u formats.
 For example, an exporter that supports 10-bit Y'UV should ask for frames in 32f Y'UV format, and then convert the 32f to 10u.

-The ARGB formats can be natively used in the After Effects render pipeline, and are used by After Effects effect plug-ins that do not specifically support any other pixel format.
+The ARGB formats can be natively used in the After Effects render pipeline, and are used by After Effects effect plugins that do not specifically support any other pixel format.
 However, in Premiere Pro, these ARGB formats will require byte-swapping, and shouldn't be used.

 ----